Skip to content

 Plugins that implement this pattern:

-- YITH WooCommerce Request a Quote at around $129 per year.
+• YITH WooCommerce Request a Quote at around $129 per year.
 Mature, flexible, supports bulk quote requests for multiple products, and integrates cleanly with the standard WooCommerce order flow once the quote is accepted.

-- Quotes for WooCommerce, free.
+• Quotes for WooCommerce, free.
 Basic version, suitable if your needs are simple and your volume is low.

-- WooCommerce PDF Quotes at around $79.
+• WooCommerce PDF Quotes at around $79.
 Emits proper PDF quote documents with custom branding, useful if your clients expect formal quotes on letterhead.

-The typical quote flow is: customer browses services, adds items to a “Quote Request” cart, submits the quote request with project details and contact information, store owner reviews and sends a formal quote or quote link, customer accepts and pays, and the accepted quote becomes a real WooCommerce order in the system.
 The gap in most of the cheaper plugins is converting the accepted quote into a proper WooCommerce order automatically.
-YITH handles this cleanly.
-Some others require manual re-entry, which defeats the point of selling through WooCommerce in the first place.
+YITH handles this cleanly; some of the others require manual re-entry, which defeats the point of selling through WooCommerce in the first place.

 If you are building a full marketplace where multiple service providers operate under one roof, the quote flow gets even more interesting, and I covered the full pattern in my guide to building a Fiverr-like service marketplace with WordPress and WP Sell Services.
 For a solo provider, the simpler plugins above are enough.